phoenix-rtos/phoenix-rtos-doc/coding.md

     }
 ```

 A space should be used after a keyword of the conditional instruction.
-Opening and closing braces should be used only if the body of the conditional instruction is longer than one line.
+Opening and closing braces should be always used.
 The opening brace should be put in the same line as the keyword of the conditional instruction.
 The closing brace should be placed after the last line of the conditional instruction in a new line.

 ## Type definition